Gallery: chashama 461 Gallery, 461 West 126th Street, New York, NY

 Feed Me Diamonds

-25 East Gallery, Parsons The New School for Design, New York, NY, 2013
+Gallery: 25 East Gallery, Parsons The New School for Design, New York, NY,

-Propeller Gallery, 984 Queen St West, Toronto, Canada
+Gallery: Propeller Centre for the Arts, 984 Queen St West, Toronto, Canada

 Nuit Blanche: "Honey I'm Home!"

 "Honey I'm Home!"
 Live at Nuit Blanche, Toronto, 2011

 By Nicole Bazuin, Sarah Eagen and Cheryl Hsu In partnership with Wendy Cukier, James Warrack & Madeleine Collective Produced by Ryerson University's Diversity Institute & School of Image Arts